 Key Takeaways

-- Mission Connection offers flexible, comprehensive mental healthcare, including therapy, psychiatric support, and life-skills training, helping adults and young adults regain balance, manage stress, and build lasting skills for healthier relationships with technology.
+- Mission Connection Healthcare offers flexible and thorough mental healthcare, including therapy, psychiatric support, and life-skills training, helping adults and young adults regain balance, manage stress, and build lasting skills for healthier relationships with technology.

 Mission Connection offers flexible outpatient care for adults needing more than weekly therapy.
 Our in-person and telehealth programs include individual, group, and experiential therapy, along with psychiatric care and medication management.